Back to Comparisons

 Choose RentBetter if you want listing, tenant onboarding and rent collection together.

-Choose RentingSmart if you want a simple rent schedule, invoice, receipt and tenant portal workflow.
+Choose RentingSmart if you want a simple rent schedule, invoice, receipt and reminder workflow without automated collection.

 Choose Ailo or Managed App if your property manager or agency ecosystem already uses them.